hav4ik/hav4ik.github.io/articles/_drafts/2021-08-15-learning-to-rank.md

     {{ site.url }}/articles/images/2021-08-15-learning-to-rank/ltr_task.png
 {% endcapture %}
 {% capture imcaption_ltrtask %}
-  Given a query and a list of documents, the Learning-to-Rank task is to predict the relevance ranking of the documents, i.e. which document is the most relevant to the query.
+  Given a query and a list of documents, the Learning-to-Rank task is to predict the relevance ranking of the documents, i.e. which document is the most relevant to the query. *(Source: I drew it 😜)*
 {% endcapture %}
 {% include gallery images=imblock_ltrtask cols=1 caption=imcaption_ltrtask %}